SussexUCU/sussexucu.github.io/README.md

 Search results are stored on University of Sussex box storage.
 We can give access to staff and students at Sussex.
 Get in touch with <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a>.

 <b>I'm on UEG or Council - can I use this facility?</b>
+Of courses.
 We're happy to share our work.
 See <a href= "https://github.com/SussexUCU/developer"> developer repo</a> for technical info on how to set up searches.
 Or contact Sussex UCU with a key word search and a reason and we'll run it.

 <b>We're from another UCU branch - can we have one of these? </b>
 Absolutely.
 See <a href= "https://github.com/SussexUCU/developer"> developer repo</a> or get in touch through <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a> we'll be very happy to help.